infumap/infumap/tools/image_tagging/README.md

   `face_recognition_candidate_confidence` and
   `visible_face_count_estimate` so downstream services can decide whether an image is worth sending to a dedicated face-matching pipeline.
+- The `/tag` JSON response now also includes `image_embedding` as the last field.
+The vector is L2-normalized and is produced in parallel with the tagging request for the same prepared image.
 - Because uploads stay in memory, the wrapper enforces an in-memory upload cap.
   The default is `67108864` bytes (64 MiB), configurable via `IMAGE_TAGGING_MAX_UPLOAD_BYTES`.